levbszabo/market-latent-geometry/README.md

-# Market Latent Geometry
+# Market Manifolds: Geometry-Aware Latent Representations via β-VAE

-**Learning and analyzing the geometric structure of financial market manifolds using β-VAE and Riemannian geometry.**
+**Learning and analyzing the intrinsic geometry of financial market manifolds using β-VAE with Riemannian metric computation and geodesic-aware clustering.**

 <p align="center">
   <img src="figures/manifold-1.jpg" alt="Market Manifold" width="600"/>
 </p>

-This repository implements a framework for discovering the intrinsic geometry of financial time series through variational autoencoders.
-By treating the VAE decoder as a parameterization of an embedded manifold, we compute Riemannian metric tensors and geodesic distances that respect the learned curvature of market states.
+This repository implements a framework for discovering the intrinsic geometry of financial time series through β-variational autoencoders.
+By treating the VAE decoder as a parameterization of an embedded manifold, we compute Riemannian metric tensors and geodesic distances that respect the learned curvature of market states, enabling geometry-aware analysis and clustering.

 ## Quick Start